 Getting to Rawa Island

-Coach from Singapore to Mersing Jetty
+Take a coach or drive from Singapore to Mersing Jetty

 And yes I know, 6:30am is crazy early!
 But my kids got a quick nap in during the ride and we made sure to bring plenty of road trip toys and snacks.
 Hot tip: make sure to have some plastic bags on hand – the roads in Mersing are very bendy, so you or the kids may experience some motion sickness towards the end of the journey.